+Aerospace in America

+(GE.
+Social Sciences)

-from 1903 (the year of the Wright Brothers' first flight) to the present.
-This class emphasizes United States and aerospace history, and he they have influenced and shaped each other.
-Students will learn the early history of flight through WWI, analyze the history of aviation in 1920s (business themes) and 1930s (adventure and innovation themes), and explore air power through the end of WWII with the droppin the atomic bomb.
+This course will use NASA (and its predecessor NACA) as a lens to explore United States history in the 20th and 21st centuries.
+Aerospace history becomes the gateway for understanding the essential social, cultural, political, technological, scientific, and military developments from 1903 (the year of the Wright Brothers' first flight) to the present.
+This class emphasizes United States and aerospace history, and how they have influenced and shaped each other.
+Students will learn the early history of flight through WWI, analyze the history of aviation in the 1920s (business themes) and 1930s (adventure and innovation themes), and explore air power through the end of WWII with the dropping of the atomic bomb.
 The class places emphasis on the Cold War with the launch of Sputnik, the creation of NASA one year later, and the political motivation behind our journey to the moon.
+The course compares the knowledge gained from the low-Earth orbits of the Space Shuttle program, with the unmanned voyages into our solar system.
+Students will conclude with an investigation into the current private attempts to launch humans into space and the dream of inhabiting Mars.

+Classical World

-The course compares the knowledge gained from the low-Earth orbits of the Space attempts to launch humans into space and ges into our solar system.
-Students will conclude with an inv d the dream of inhabiting Mars. vestigation into the current private HIS320 CREDITS: 3 PREREQUISITE(S): NON Classical World the ancient Greek and Roman civilizations the 5th Century AD.
-Throughout the cours civilizations.
-In addition, students will gai about ancient civilizations that left behind , political, intellectual, and technological developments in the s.
-The course will cover the time periods from Bronze Age Grose, students will examine the impact of key events that shape n an understanding of the methods that historians and arched d little or no written sources in the historical record.
-Finally, ivilizations and to 21st century Western society. reece to the fall of the Roman Empire ir ed society in Classical World eologists utilize to draw conclusions HIS330 CREDITS: 3 PREREQUISITE(S): NON The Revolutionary Era cover include the Enlightenment and the y War Era in the British colonies and in the early days of the French and Indian War and their impact on the American Re evolution.
+This course will focus on the major social, political, intellectual, and technological developments in the Classical World, which encompasses the ancient Greek and Roman civilizations.
+The course will cover the time periods from Bronze Age Greece to the fall of the Roman Empire in the 5th Century AD.
+Throughout the course, students will examine the impact of key events that shaped society in Classical World civilizations.
+In addition, students will gain an understanding of the methods that historians and archeologists utilize to draw conclusions about ancient civilizations that left behind little or no written sources in the historical record.
+Finally, this course will also consider the relevance of the Classical World to later civilizations and to 21st century Western society.

+The Revolutionary Era

+This course will examine the Revolutionary War Era in the British colonies and in the early days of the United States.
+Topics this course will cover include the Enlightenment and the French and Indian War and their impact on the American Revolution.
 Additionally, the military history of the Revolutionary War will be examined and students will gain an understanding of why the Americans emerged victorious over the seemingly more powerful British military.
 The class will also cover the history of the Constitution and will critically examine the Constitution and how it can be interpreted in our modern times.

-HIS340 PREREQUISITE(S): NONE CREDITS: 3 Cold War Era (GE.
+Cold War Era

+(GE.
 Social Sciences)

-War, the impact of the Cold War on American politics and foreign policy, and the proxy wars of the Cold War.
+This course will examine American history during the Cold War Era of 1945-1990.
+Topics this course will cover include the origins of the Cold War, the impact of the Cold War on American politics and foreign policy, and the proxy wars of the Cold War.
 Additionally, students will learn about American popular culture through literature, music, film, and television.